 Misconception 1: Music Publicists Call Me.
 That Means I’m Ready!

 This is the biggest problem I see.
 There are a few music publicity firms out there who hire teams of sales reps and force their publicists to get on the phone, work the socials, and get artists to sign up.
 In fact, a publicist who worked for me came from such a firm and told me she had a “quota”.
 They would threaten her if she didn’t reach out to 25 new potential artists a day on top of her huge workload.
-She was sought to keep the clients coming in the door at a steady rate so her greedy boss (who never did a day of PR in his life) could keep money coming in.
+She sought to keep the clients coming in the door at a steady rate so her greedy boss (who never did a day of PR in his life) could keep money coming in.

 Here’s the thing: 100% of the publicists I know are way too busy to be cold calling and reaching out to artists on socials.

 If you do get a call and you are in the market for a publicist, MAKE SURE you reach out to a few other firms and get additional proposals.
 This is a standard practice called an RFP (Request For Proposal) and all real publicists who are serious about working with you will be delighted to create a comprehensive proposal.
 You should also do your research and talk to at least three PR firms to inquire about their approach and methodology.
+You’re going to be working with your publicist for several months, it’s worth making sure it’s the right fit!

 Remember, this is a BUYER’S market, and YOU, dear artist, are the buyer!
 Don’t forget this!